Rome Sightseeing Passes comparison

 Want to visit as many Rome tourist attractions as possible in just a few days?
 Then a Rome pass is exactly what you need.

-All Rome passes can be purchased online.
-Some require you to pick up a physical card once you're in Rome, while others can be printed at home or used directly on your smartphone.
+All Rome passes can be purchased online before your trip.
+Some require you to pick up a physical card in Rome, while others are fully digital and can be printed at home or used directly on your smartphone.

 1. Duration-Based Passes